elasticio/elasticio.github.io/content/_components/rest-api/index.md

 In a REST API component the trigger and action perform the same function - HTTP request witch will send a `GET`/`POST`/`PUT`/`PATCH`/`DELETE` requests and parse the response back to the flow.

+> For more details you can see the [usage example](/components/rest-api/usage-example).

 ## Defining request body

 The body may be defined if the HTTP method is not `GET`.
 The **body** tab enables